 Beginner's broadband.
 If you are just starting out, it's likely that you're looking for a package that's easy to set up, not too expensive and offers good customer support.

-Business broadband.
-These packages differ from consumer deals by including extras like static/fixed-IPs, webspace and email addresses that include the name of your business as well as business-grade security.
+- Business broadband.
+These packages differ from consumer deals by including extras such as static/fixed-IPs, webspace and email addresses that include the name of your business.

 Mobile broadband is usually delivered through a 'dongle' (modem) that you plug into the USB slot on your laptop to access the Internet, at broadband speeds, wherever there's mobile phone coverage.